CSVAD/sam/finalProject/process/README.md

 ## process journal

+### Nov 26, 2019
+I made simple instruments in Max/MSP and used OSC messages to communicate between Processing and Max.
+Communication works fine but I just realized that allocating (and releasing) a different instrument to each line will be complex.

+1st instrument: AM modulation of noise and a saw wave.
+The stroke weight of the drawn line controls the frequency occurrence of the ADSR envelope.

 ### Nov 24, 2019
 Other questions:
 - how to applied filters? specific tools to specific filter? e.g.: blur tool, sharpen tool?